-Canadian Parliament shuts until April 20 due to pandemic
+Canada shuts Parliament, Trudeau in quarantine, no travel

 “This just shows you how seriously our government and members of the house are taking this,” Government House leader Pablo Rodriguez said.

-Part of the deal for closing Parliament for five weeks is ratifying the new North American Free Trade Agreement.
+Part of the deal for closing Parliament for five weeks was ratifying the new North American Free Trade Agreement.
 Rodriguez said lawmakers have passed legislation to ratify the U.S.-Mexico-Canada Agreement, and the Senate is expected to follow suit later Friday.

 The suspension of the House of Commons means the federal budget won’t be presented March 30 as Finance Minister Bill Morneau had promised.
 Rodriguez said the federal budget will be announced at a later date.

-Trudeau was quarantining himself at home because his wife Sophie Grégoire Trudeau tested positive for the new coronavirus after returning from Britain.
+Trudeau was quarantining himself at home because his wife, Sophie Grégoire Trudeau, tested positive for the new coronavirus after returning from Britain.
 He said Friday his wife has mild flu-like symptoms but is doing fine.
 He said neither he nor their three children are showing symptoms.

 “She’s getting lots of rest and drinking lots of fluids and we’re paying very close attention to what the medical professionals are saying,” Trudeau said to the CBC.